Quicr/quicr-protocol-spec/moq-arch.md

 Example: In this example, the domain component identifies acme.meeting.com domain, the application compoment identifies an instance of a meeting  under this domain, say "meeting123", and one of many meida streams, say camera stream, from the user "alice"

      ```quicr://acme.meeting.com/meeting123/alice/cam5/```

+`A> Above representation of the name to be considered as application input and not
+the form that gets encodeded.
+A given application MAY choose a different way to
+represent the name at the application layer.
+For QuicR messages names are represented
+as integers`.

 Names within QuicR should adhere to following constraints: